A Dual Method For Backward Stochastic Differential Equations with Application to Risk Valuation: Introduction

 Motivated by an earlier work on risk-averse control of discrete-time stochastic process \cite{AR4}, Ruszczy\'nski and Yao \cite{AY} formulate a risk-averse stochastic control problem for diffusion processes.
 The corresponding dynamic programming equation leads to a decoupled forward--backward system of stochastic differential equations.

 While forward stochastic differential equations can be solved by several efficient methods, the main challenge is the numerical solution of \eqref{eq:bsde1}, where $\xi_T$ represents the future value function.
-In particular, Zhang \cite{zjf} and Touzi \emph{et al.} \cite{touzi} use backward Euler's approximation and regression.
+In particular, Zhang \cite{zjf} and Bouchard and Touzi \cite{touzi} use backward Euler's approximation and regression.
 Such an approach, however, is not well-suited for risk measurement, because it does not preserve the monotonicity of the risk measure.
-Alternatively, {\O}ksendal \cite{Oksendal} directly attacks continuous-time risk-averse control problem with jumps by deriving sufficient conditions.
+Alternatively, {\O}ksendal and Sulem \cite{Oksendal} directly attack continuous-time risk-averse control problem with jumps by deriving sufficient conditions.
 Algorithms based on maximum principle were investigated by Ludwig \emph{et al.} \cite{ludwig}.
+A class of methods using Monte-Carlo approximations were developed by Gobet \emph{et al.} in \cite{gobet1,gobet2}.
+Using branching processes was explored by Henry-Labordere, Tan, and Touzi \cite{Henry}.

-Our idea is to derive a recursive method based on risk-averse dynamic programming, so that the approximation becomes a time-consistent coherent risk measure in discrete time.
+Our idea is to derive a recursive method based on duality relations in risk-averse dynamic programming, so that the approximation becomes a time-consistent coherent risk measure in discrete time.
+We believe that exploring such ideas may become advantageous within other algorithmic schemes as well.

 The paper is organized as follows.
 In section \ref{s:problem}, we quickly introduce the concept of a dynamic risk measure and review its properties.
-In section \ref{s:dual-control} we recall the dual representation of a dynamic risk measure and formulate an equivalent stochastic control problem.
+In section \ref{s:dual-control}, we recall the dual representation of a dynamic risk measure and formulate an equivalent stochastic control problem.
 The optimality condition for the dual control problem, a special form of a maximum principle, are derived in section \ref{s:maximum-principle}.
-Sections \ref{s:integrand} and \ref{s:estimates} estimate the errors introduced by using constant processes as dual controls.
-In section \ref{s:discrete-approximation} we present the whole numerical method with piecewise constant dual controls and analyze its rate of convergence.
-Finally, in section \ref{s:risk-management}, we illustrate the efficacy of our approach on a two-stage risk management model.
+Section \ref{s:estimates} estimates the errors introduced by using constant processes as dual controls.
+In section \ref{s:discrete-approximation}, we present the whole numerical method with piecewise-constant dual controls and analyze its rate of convergence.
+Finally, in section \ref{s:risk-management}, we illustrate the efficacy of our approach on a two-stage risk management model and a multi-dimensional risk valuation problem for a portfolio.